wp-plugins/dandyid-services/readme.txt

 == Frequently Asked Questions ==

-**How often does the plugin retrieve my list of DandyID services ?**
+**How often does the Plugin retrieve my list of DandyID services ?**

-Only once per day.
+Your DandyID services are retrieved only once every 2 hours.
 This is for performance and helps blog pages load **much** faster.

-**If I update my services on DandyID, does the plugin wait until the next day to retrieve them ?**
+**If I update my services on DandyID, does the Plugin wait until the next 2-hour interval to retrieve them ?**

 Yes.
 But you can always **force** a refresh, by going to **Settings->DandyID Services** (in your WordPress admin), and pressing the **Save** button.

+**Known issues and workarounds**

+* Fatal error: Call to undefined function: curl_init()
+  -  You need to have the CURL PHP library installed.
+[See here for setup instructions](http://php.net/manual/en/curl.setup.php).

 == Screenshots ==